marc2o/marc2o.github.io/about.md

 title: About
 author: marc2o
 language: en-US
-image: /images/squirrel.jpg
+image: /images/squirrel.png
 ---

-# About
+# I like to make stuff.

-I like to make stuff, such as icons and pixel art.
-Find more in [my gallery on DeviantArt](https://www.deviantart.com/marc2o).
+## View

-## Visual design
+Such as icons, illustrations and pixel art.
+Find more in [my gallery on DeviantArt](https://www.deviantart.com/marc2o) or on [my Figma-Profile](https://www.figma.com/@marc2o).

 <figure class="gallery">
     <figure>